rskronek/Election_Analysis/README.md

    * Largest county turnover
    * Total number and percentage of votes each candidate won
    * The winner of the election based on popular vote
+For this purpose, PyPoll_Challenge.py file was created/used.
+It is under Election_Analysis folder

 ## Election Audit Results